gridbugs/gridbugs.org/content/blog/fixing-my-old-os-assignment-with-machine-code-hacks/index.md

 halting...
 ```

-It still crashes but that's ok.
+It still crashes eventually but that's ok.
 Remember this is a snapshot of the project when
 it was half finished.
 What matters is that it prints the line:
 ```
 SOS entering syscall loop